gammapy/gammapy/docs/userguide/package.rst

 :ref:`Command line tools <CLI>`
 ++++++++++++++++++++++++++++++++++++++++++++++++

-A command line interface (CLI) for some very commonly used and easy to configure analysis tasks.
+A command line interface (CLI) for commonly used and easy to configure analysis tasks.

 The methods are implemented in :ref:`gammapy.scripts <api_CLI>`.

 .. _overview_utils: